nekelly/domus-aurea.github.io/content/authors/admin/_index.md

 name_pronunciation: ''

 # Full name (for SEO)
-first_name: Alex
+first_name: Thomas
-last_name: Johnson
+last_name: LeGal

 # Status emoji
 status:
-  icon: 🚀
+  icon:

 # Is this the primary user of the site?
 superuser: true